bencherdev/bencher/services/console/src/content/learn/infoq.md

 Here things get a little more complicated.
-Since we want our candidate branch to be compared to our default branch, we are going to use need to use some environment variable provided by our CI system.
+Since we want our candidate branch to be compared to our default branch, we are going to need to use some environment variables provided by our CI system.

 - `$CANDIDATE_BRANCH` should be the candidate branch name
 - `$DEFAULT_BRANCH` should be the default branch name (ie: `main`)